 How does your organization manage its copyright issues?
 In many for- and nonprofit organizations, the librarian or information professional is the manager of copyright issues, the one who answers copyright questions, and educates others about copyright law and digital content licensing issues.
-Providing answers about legally using content is not simple, and the roles of the librarian and lawyer may overlap in any type of organization.
+Providing answers about legally using content is not simple, and the roles of the lawyer or librarian may overlap in any type of organization.

-Librarian or Lawyer: Who Will Answer Your Copyright Question?
+Lawyer or Librarian: Who Will Answer Your Copyright Question?

 In most organizations if you have a legal question you head over to the legal department.
 When someone has a copyright question, however, they often head over to the library or information centre to discuss it with the librarian or information professional responsible for copyright and licensing issues.
 When did this shift occur, and why?